-The North Atlantic Salmon Conservation Organisation (NASCO) has adopted an Action Plan for Application of the Precautionary Approach which stipulates that management measures should be aimed at maintaining all stocks above their conservation limits by the use of management targets.
-Conservation limits (CLs) for North Atlantic salmon stock complexes have been defined by ICES as the level of stock (number of spawners) that will achieve long-term average maximum sustainable yield (MSY).
-NASCO has adopted the region-specific CLs as limit reference points (S{lim}); having populations fall below these limits should be avoided with high probability.
-Advice for the Faroes fishery (both 1SW and MSW) is based upon all NEAC area stocks.
-The advice for the West Greenland fishery is based upon the southern NEAC non-maturing 1SW stock.
+The North Atlantic Salmon Conservation Organisation (NASCO) has adopted an Action Plan for Application of the Precautionary Approach which stipulates that management measures should be aimed at maintaining all stocks above their conservation limits (CLs) by the use of management targets.
+CLs for North Atlantic salmon stock complexes have been defined by ICES as the level of stock (number of spawners) that will achieve long-term average maximum sustainable yield (MSY).
+NASCO has adopted the region-specific CLs as limit reference points (Slim); having populations fall below these limits should be avoided with high probability.
+Advice for the Faroes fishery (which takes both 1SW and MSW salmon) is currently based upon all NEAC area stocks, although NASCO has asked ICES to advise on options for taking account of recent genetic analyses which suggest there was a significant contribution of North American stocks to historic mixed-stock fisheries in Faroese waters (see Section 10.1.10).
+The advice for the West Greenland fishery (Section 10.4) is based upon the Southern NEAC non-maturing 1SW stock and the non-maturing 1SW salmon from North America.